Bible103

 1.Adam’s children Cain and Abel show the early use of animal offerings

-2. Noah and the Flood shows God as a Judge; Jesus said end of world will be just as unexpected.
+2. Noah and the Flood shows God as a Judge; Jesus said the end of the world will be just as unexpected.

 3.The tower of Babel shows the futility of human pride